22 free museums in London you need to visit

 Is the Tate Modern free?
 Yes!
 There is sometimes a fee for special exhibitions and events.

-The Museum of London documents the history of the British capital from prehistoric times to the modern-day.
-Primarily concerned with the social history of the city and its residents, the Museum of London is the largest urban history collection in the world.
+The Museum of London documents the social history of London, from prehistoric times to the present day.
+The free museum is the largest urban history collection in the world.

 Nearest tube station: Barbican and St Pauls.